 While the Readiness Toolkit is useful for gaining insights into your add-ins and macros, it has some limitations.
 For example, only files locally stored on the device can be scanned — any files that are located in OneDrive, a SharePoint library or another cloud storage solution cannot be scanned.
 With an increasing amount of data stored online and enterprise adoption of cloud storage becoming inevitable, this can often make the data set incomplete.

-Just how incomplete will depend on your organisation's storage policy and platforms, but given statistics show that 90% of companies are using cloud technology, and 60% of the workload hosted on cloud technology in 2019, this is a significant portion that the Readiness Toolkit cannot scan and report on.
+Just how incomplete will depend on your organization's storage policy and platforms, but given statistics show that 90% of companies are using cloud technology, and 60% of the workload hosted on cloud technology in 2019, this is a significant portion that the Readiness Toolkit cannot scan and report on.
 By 2021, the workload in the cloud is expected to reach 94%.

 Also, files on the device that are locked, corrupt, password-protected, using a too old Office format, or inaccessible for some other reason won't be scanned as well.